Give your Paper Fortune Teller an injection of humour.

 Step by step guide

-If you’d like to use the artwork featured in the photos above, sign-up below and you’ll get sent a download link.
+If you’d like to make your own funny paper fortune teller using my artwork, sign-up below and you’ll get sent a download link.

 If you’d like to draw your own… jump to step (4).

 To get your FREE printable artwork simply subscribe below: